Daouda Kanté: Professional

 During his collegiate career, he played for the Central Jersey Riptide and the Tampa Bay Hawks of the Premier Development League.
 In 2002, D.C.
 United drafted Kanté in the first round (11th overall) in the 2002 MLS SuperDraft, but he never played a first team game.
 Instead, D.C. sent him on loan to the Wilmington Hammerheads of the USL D-3 Pro League at the end of April.
-He played two games on loan to the Hampton Roads Mariners on June 2002.
-United waived him on June 3, 2002 and on July 19, 2002 the New England Revolution signed Kanté as a transitional international.
+He played two games on loan to the Hampton Roads Mariners in June 2002.
+United waived him on June 3, 2002, and on July 19, 2002, the New England Revolution signed Kanté as a transitional international.
 He played well for the Revolution that season, but injury and fitness issues led to him seeing little playing time over the next two seasons.
 The Revolution released him in 2004.
 In the fall of 2004, he signed with the St. Louis Steamers of Major Indoor Soccer League.
 He played only one game before being traded to the Baltimore Blast in exchange for a third round pick in the 2006 MISL Amateur Draft.
 He finished his career with the Blast in the 2005–2006 season.